markjaquith/WP-Stack/README.md

 Normally, WordPress redirects `/wp-admin/` requests to the WordPress database upgrade screen.
 On large sites, or sites with a lot of active authors, this may not be desired.
 This drop-in prevents the automatic redirect and instead lets you manually go to `/wp-admin/upgrade.php` to upgrade a site.

-## Assumptions made about WordPress
+## Assumptions Made About WordPress

 If you're not using [Wordpress Bareboner][wpbareboner], you should be aware of these assumptions: